HerrickSpencer/HerrickSpencer.github.io/_posts/2024-07-21-cancer-chemo-infusion-3-of-6.md

 ## Other things to mention

-- I continue my tradition of yardwork on injection day, this time I had Isaac do the lawn mowing while I cut up tree limbs for the trash and did the cutting of cardboard.
+- I continue my tradition of yard work on injection day, this time I had Isaac do the lawn mowing while I cut up tree limbs for the trash and did the cutting of cardboard.
 - I miss having my nephew here... he's a great source of energy and magnet for the kids.

 {% assign posts = site.posts | where_exp: "item", "item.title contains '4 of 6'" %}